Will your rebate accounting come back to haunt you? Settle down around our campfire, and we’ll share some cautionary tales…

 By March, Target’s parent group, Wesfarmers, had begun an investigation.
 By mid-April, three of target’s senior managers had quit, and Wesfarmers’ Managing Director had described their actions as “mind-blowingly stupid”.

 Monsanto gets haunted by its ghostly rebate programs

 A few months earlier, U.S. agribusiness Monsanto Company—best known for its flagship product, Roundup—had experienced its own rebate nightmare.

 According to the SEC, “Monsanto’s sales force began telling U.S. retailers in 2009 that if they “maximized” their Roundup purchases in the fourth quarter they could participate in a new rebate program in 2010.”

 The problem?
-If you use a rebate scheme to incentivize sales in one financial year, you need to record a proportion of the costs a related to the program in the same year—unless you want to find yourself in breach of U.S. Generally Accepted Accounting Principles (GAAP).
+If you use a rebate scheme to incentivize sales in one financial year, you need to record a proportion of the costs related to the program in the same year—unless you want to find yourself in breach of U.S. Generally Accepted Accounting Principles (GAAP).

-Instead of recording the cost of this program in 2009, Monsanto delayed until 2010, materially misstating its consolidated earnings in corporate filings.
+Instead of recording the cost of this program in 2009, Monsanto delayed it until 2010, materially misstating its consolidated earnings in corporate filings.

 In the words of Scott W. Friestad, Associate Director in the SEC’s Division of Enforcement, “Monsanto devised rebate programs that elevated form over substance.”
 These ‘ghost’ programs would ultimately lead to an $80 million penalty for violating accounting rules.